K.C. Moore, LISW

 Melissa is a Licensed Independent Social Worker.
 She earned her Master’s in Education and Community Counseling from Loyola University in Chicago, and her Master's of Social Work from Jane Addams College in Chicago.
 Melissa is trained in Cognitive Behavioral therapy, Trauma based therapy, Play therapy, and EMDR.
 She has extensive experience working with both children and adults on various issues related to trauma, depression, anxiety, and the LGBTQIA community.
 Melissa values a mindfulness approach and believes in a client centered strengths based perspective to help achieve their goals.

-Tricia Simmons received her Master of Science in Clinical Mental Health Counseling from Walden University in 2018.
+Tricia Simmons received her Master's of Science in Clinical Mental Health Counseling from Walden University in 2018.
 Tricia has experience working in community mental health with at-risk populations and in a residential setting.
 She has worked with adolescents, adult individuals, and families with issues such as: Depression, Anxiety, Trauma/PTSD, substance use, and family of origin issues.
 To help clients move forward in their goals, Tricia uses Cognitive Behavioral Therapy, Dialectical Behavior Therapy, and EMDR as primary therapeutic approaches.
 She believes in strength-based and solution-focused methods to help clients meet their goals.